 Who’s top dog?
 And who’s…not?
-The American Kennel Club has just released their list of the most popular dog breeds in America, according to the 2016 AKC registration stats.
+The American Kennel Club has just released their 2018 list of the most popular dog breeds in America, according to this year’s AKC registration stats.
 The top 10 is full of the usual, lovable suspects, from the Labrador retriever to the bulldog.
-In fact, the Labrador retriever took the most popular spot—for the 26th year in a row!
-You probably haven’t heard of the bottom of the pack, however.
-The 11 least popular breeds are:
+In fact, the Labrador retriever took the most popular spot—for the 28th year in a row!
+You may not have heard of all the breeds the fall to the bottom of the pack, however.
+The 10 least popular breeds are:

 - Finnish Spitz

 - Cesky Terrier